For groups of ten or more, we offer local walking tours.

 Payment for tours can be made in one of the following ways:

-- Cheque payable either in advance, on receipt of a VAT invoice, or on the day, for which a receipt will be issued.
+- Cheque paid in advance on receipt of a VAT invoice.
 Cheques should be made payable to Southwark Cathedral Enterprises Limited

 Group organizers or external guides wishing to arrange a familiarisation visit are most welcome.